Gabonese Democratic Party: History

-The BGD and UDSG formed an alliance prior to the 1961 general elections, with BDG leader Léon M'ba as the sole presidential candidate, and a joint "National Union" list running unopposed for the National Assembly.
+The BDG and UDSG formed an alliance prior to the 1961 general elections, with BDG leader Léon M'ba as the sole presidential candidate, and a joint "National Union" list running unopposed for the National Assembly.
 The 1964 parliamentary elections saw the two parties run against each other, with the BDG winning 31 of the 47 seats.

 The BDG was the only party to contest the 1967 general elections, with M'ba re-elected as President.
 M'ba died later in the year and was succeeded by Omar Bongo.
-On 12 March 1968 the BDG was succeeded by the Gabonese Democratic Party, which became the sole legal party.
-The PDG and Bongo were re-elected in one-party elections in 1973, 1980 and 1985, before constitutional amendments in May 1990 re-established the multi-party system.
+On 12 March 1968 Bongo reorganised the BDG as the Gabonese Democratic Party, which was declared to be the only legally permitted party (though the country had effectively been a one-party state since 1967).
+For the next quarter-century, the PDG and the government were effectively one.
+As leader of the PDG, Bongo was automatically reelected as president in 1973, 1979 and 1986, and confirmed in office via a referendum.
+Voters were presented with single PDG lists for the National Assembly in 1973, 1980 and 1985.
+Constitutional amendments in May 1990 re-established the multi-party system.

 The PDG retained power in the 1990 parliamentary elections, winning 63 of the 120 seats in the National Assembly.
 Bongo was re-elected again in 1993 with 51% of the vote.
 The party won 85 seats in the 1996 parliamentary elections, and Bongo was re-elected for a fifth time in 1998, with 67% of the vote.
 The PDG gained one seat in the 2001 parliamentary elections and Bongo was re-elected again in 2005 with 79% of the vote.

 The 2006 parliamentary elections saw the PDG reduced to 82 seats, although it comfortably retained its majority and affiliated parties won a further 17 seats.
-Bongo died in 2009, and his son Ali Bongo Ondimba became PDG leader.
+Bongo died in 2009, and his son Ali Bongo became PDG leader.
 He won presidential elections later in the year with 42% of the vote.
 The BDG won 113 seats in the 2011 parliamentary elections, which were boycotted by most of the opposition.

+Following the overthrow of Ali Bongo as president in the 2023 Gabonese coup d'état, the party elected Blaise Louembe as its new leader in January 2025.
+It opted not to stand a candidate in the 2025 presidential election, instead endorsing Brice Oligui Nguema, who overthrew Bongo.
+This was opposed by some party executives and led to the creation of a splinter faction under Ali Akbar Onanga Y’Obégué, who was named by Bongo as the party's rightful leader.
+At the parliamentary elections later that year, the PDG was reduced to a distant second place, with a rump of only 15 seats.